 This is a voluntary program, involving the reporting of only publicly observable activities that would supplement block/neighborhood watch programs, which have been in place for many years without abuse or opposition.
 A national system for receiving tips on possible terrorists would allow law enforcement officials to “connect the dots” and take quick and appropriate action on potentially terrorist-related incidents that are occurring simultaneously.

 Operation TIPS would create a community of snoops like those in Iron Curtain countries during the Cold War, with little gain for our safety.
 Basic civil liberties will be undermined by creating a national database of unreliable reports and allegations accessible by a variety of government agencies.
 Since Government officials admit that most tips will wash out, why needlessly invade the privacy of law-abiding citizens and divert attention from potentially more productive investigations?
 Officials admit that many terrorist activities are indistinguishable from every day, lawful activities.
 Therefore, the TIPS program may simply result in fostering ethnic or religious scapegoating and nothing more.

 Even though the courts have ruled that various video surveillance techniques don’t violate the Fourth Amendment, these intrusive techniques raise serious issues of privacy and accountability.
+This is especially important in the use of police care cameras during DUI arrests.
 They should be stringently controlled.
 Moreover, the idea that electronic surveillance always makes us safer is a myth.
 Experts have demonstrated that face recognition technology is less accurate than a coin toss and is easily evaded by terrorists.
 Electronic surveillance is also dangerous because it can be used…and has been used in the past…to spy illegally on American citizens.
 Civil rights are as vital to our democracy in times of war as in times of peace.
 They should not be discarded just because we have been attacked by terrorists.

 Also see Democracys Call